selvaklnc/wmao/src/content/posts/digital-marketing-practical-guide.md

 What Skills in Online Marketing You'll Learn Throughout the Series
 ------------------------------------------------------------------

-Every chapter in this blog series will serve as a standalone tutorial and a building block for the full LeadsLeap experience.
+Every chapter in this blog series will serve as a standalone tutorial and a building block for the full <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span> experience.
 Here's a sneak peek at what's coming:

 ### Feature-Focused Walkthroughs

-You'll get step-by-step instructions on using each major feature inside LeadsLeap, including:
+You'll get step-by-step instructions on using each major feature inside <span data-link="https://leadsleap.com?r=selvaklnc">LeadsLeap</span>, including:

 *   Social Reviews
 *   Link Trackers